odewahn/jdboston16/readme.md

 ## Thursday, March 17

 * 9:00AM to 9:30AM:     Registration and Breakfast
-* 9:30AM to 9:10AM:     Welcome from the Organizers - Andrew Odewahn (O'Reilly), Chris Erdmann(CfA), Ana Ravalcaba (Jupyter Project)
+* 9:30AM to 9:10AM:     Welcome from the Organizers - Andrew Odewahn (O'Reilly), Chris Erdmann (Harvard-Smithsonian Center for Astrophysics), Ana Ruvalcaba (Project Jupyter)
 * 9:40AM to 10:30AM:    Keynote - Matthias Bussonnier — From Data Gathering to Publishing
 * 10:30AM to 11:00AM:   Thorin Tabor — GenePattern Notebooks: Jupyter for Bioinformatic Research
 * 11:00AM to 12:00PM:   Birds of a Feather Discussions
-* 12:00PM to 1:00PM:    Lunch (Provided)
+* 12:00PM to 1:00PM:    Lunch
 * 1:00PM to 1:30PM:     Faras Sadek, Yasha Iravantchi, Diana Zhang and Demba Ba — Wearable Signal Processing Using Docker Notebook Containers on AWS
-* 1:30PM to 2:00PM:     binder — Jeremy Freeman
+* 1:30PM to 2:00PM:     Jeremy Freeman - Binder
-* 2:00PM to 2:30PM:     Kooking with Kernels — Safia Abdalla
+* 2:00PM to 2:30PM:     Safia Abdalla - Kooking with Kernels
 * 2:30PM to 2:45PM:     Break
-* 2:45PM to 3:15PM:      Jupyter in UC Berkeley's Data Science Education Program — Elaine Angelino and Sam Lau
+* 2:45PM to 3:15PM:     Elaine Angelino and Sam Lau - Jupyter in UC Berkeley's Data Science Education Program
-* 3:15PM to 3:45PM:     Data Visualization with Plotly in Jupyter — Chelsea Douglas
+* 3:15PM to 3:45PM:     Chelsea Douglas - Data Visualization with Plotly in Jupyter
 * 3:45PM to 4:00PM:     Break
 * 4:00PM to 5:30PM:     Jupyter in Education Panel — Paco Nathan, Rahul Dave, Elaine Angelino, Demba Ba, Eni Mustafaraj, Allen Downey